mithril-security/blindai/docs/docs/getting-started/confidential_computing.md

-# How does BlindAI protect your data?
+# How does BlindBox protect your data?
 _________________________________

-BlindAI is able to protect user data and models by leveraging the power of confidential computing, a fast-growing new technology in cybersecurity.
+BlindBox is able to protect user data and models by leveraging the power of confidential computing, a fast-growing new technology in cybersecurity.
 Let’s take a look at what Confidential Computing is and how it protects your data.

 The [Confidential Computing Consortium](https://confidentialcomputing.io/) (CCC) describes confidential computing as “the protection of data in use by performing computations in a hardware-based Trusted Execution Environment (TEE)”.